act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 7

 The first `p` element is has a contrast ratio of 21:1 (default black on white).
-The second `p` element contains Helvetica text which is decorative, because it does not convey information or provides functionality; it's purpose is to show the aesthetic of the Helvetica font.
+The second `p` element contains Helvetica text which is decorative, because it does not convey information or provides functionality; its purpose is to show the aesthetic of the Helvetica font.

 **Note**: Because this is non-text content, [success criterion 1.4.11 Non-text Contrast](https://www.w3.org/TR/WCAG21/#non-text-contrast) requires font example to have a color contrast of 3:1.